Download

 Contact Us

-The biography of A. Vedel is surrounded by mysterious events.
-It is unclear what caused his resignation and the imperial edict, which banned the performance of Vedel's works.
+Vedel's biography is surrounded by mysterious events.
+It is unclear what caused his resignation and the imperial edict banning performances of his works.
 The reason for his arrest and confinement to a lunatic asylum, where he died, is also unknown.
-Perhaps there were political reasons; but enough documentation does not exist on the matter for final judgment.
+Perhaps, there were political reasons, but sufficient to make such conclusions information does not exist.

-One can hear in the sorrowful concentration and deep mediation of the concertos an autobiographical tone, interrupted by pathos and angry accusations, an echo of the tragic fate of the composer.
+One can hear in the sorrowful concentration and deep meditation of the concertos an autobiographical tone, interrupted by pathos and angry accusations, an echo of the tragic fate of the composer.

 (1767 - 1808)